SCANN: Synthesis of Compact and Accurate Neural Networks: Related Work

 \subsubsection{Evolutionary Algorithm}

-The use of an evolutionary algorithm to select an ANN architecture dates back to 1989 \cite{miller1989designing}.
+The use of an evolutionary algorithm to select a DNN architecture dates back to 1989 \cite{miller1989designing}.
 One of the seminal works in neuroevolution is the NEAT algorithm \cite{stanley2002evolving}, which uses direct encoding of every neuron and connection to simultaneously evolve the network architecture and weights through weight mutation, connection mutation, node mutation, and crossover.
-Recent years have seen extensions of the evolutionary algorithm to generate CNNs.
-For example, Xie and Yuille \cite{xie2017genetic} use a concise binary representation of network connections, and demonstrate a comparable classification accuracy to previous human-designed architectures.
+Recent years have seen extensions of the evolutionary algorithm to generate convolutional neural networks (CNNs).
+For example, Xie and Yuille \cite{xie2017genetic} use a concise binary representation of network connections and demonstrate a comparable classification accuracy to previous human-designed architectures.
+It is also beneficial to combine efficient evolutionary search with various performance predictors to optimize architectural hyperparameters \cite{dai2018chamnet, hassantabar2019steerage}.
+FBNetV$3$ \cite{dai2020fbnetv3} adds the training recipe (i.e., training hyperparameters) to the evolutionary search process.
+As a result, the search process can find higher accuracy-recipe combinations.